RyanShihabi/CPSC458_Final/README.md

 - What are the design principles of your site?
-(Color pallette, fonts, layout, etc.)
+(Color palette, fonts, layout, etc.)
     - Font: Cash Currency
-    - Color pallette: Monochrome
+    - Color palette: Monochrome
     - Layout: Flex column

 - What is the purpose of your site?
 Why does it need to exist?